kodecocodes/SC_MarkStruzinski/README.md

 ## Introduction

-Hey what's up everybody, this is ___.
-In today's screencast, I'm going to introduce you to Shared Web Credentials.
+Today, we're going to explore Shared Web Credentials.
 Shared Web Credentials is a technology Apple has introduced which allows seamless login into your iOS app after a user has logged into your website using Safari.

-Before we begin, I just want to give a shout out to the the Tech Editor of this content, David Worsham.

-Ok, back to it.
 Shared Web Credentials works using iCloud Keychain, and establishes trust between your site and your app via the site association file.
 This is a file Apple requires you to host on your domain.
-If your user has opted into iCloud Keychain and has elected to store their credentials for your domain there, you will be able to present UI that allows them to use those same credentials to log in to your app without the need to type a username or password.
+If your user has opted into iCloud Keychain and has elected to store their credentials for your domain there, you will be able to present UI that allows them to use those same credentials to log into your app without the need to type a username or password.

 There are 2 components that come together to ensure Shared Web Credentials can offer login functionality:

-(Display keynote slide here)

 #### Your Web Server
 From your domain, you must be able to serve up a file named **`apple-app-site-association`** from either the root of the domain or from a directory named **`.well-known`**.